kiat/codeAssist/docs/CodeAssist_Design_Doc.md

 # Summary

-CodeAssist aims to be a free open-source feedback system for programming courses that can be used in different computer science courses to provide automated rapid feedback about students' programming assignment submissions.
-CodeAssist provides feedback on students' code in a variety of forms regarding different aspects of their program code, for example, code debugging, code efficiency, code style, and object-oriented design patterns.
+CodeAssist is a free and open-source feedback system designed for programming courses.
+It can be used in various computer science classes to provide automated and rapid feedback on students' programming assignment submissions.
+CodeAssist offers feedback on various aspects of students' code, including debugging, efficiency, style, and object-oriented design patterns, in various formats.